apollographql/federation/docs/source/federation-spec.md

 directive @inaccessible(from: String!) on FIELD_DEFINITION | INTERFACE | OBJECT | UNION | ARGUMENT_DEFINITION | SCALAR | ENUM | ENUM_VALUE | INPUT_OBJECT | INPUT_FIELD_DEFINITION
 ```

 The `@inaccessible` directive is used to indicate that a location within the schema is inaccessible.
 Inaccessible types and fields are available internally but are not exposed publically.
+The @inaccessible directive is helpful for adding a new field to a shared value type.
+Often when you add a value type field in one subgraph, composition fails because that field isn't resolvable in other subgraphs.
+This directive enables you to preserve composition while adding the field to your remaining subgraphs.
+When the rollout is complete, you can remove the @inaccessible directive and begin using the field.

 ```graphql
 extend schema